icopy-site/awesome/docs/awesome/awesome-go.md

 - [colly](https://github.com/asciimoo/colly) - Fast and Elegant Scraping Framework for Gophers.
 - [dataflowkit](https://github.com/slotix/dataflowkit) - Web scraping Framework to turn websites into structured data.
+- [go-recipe](https://github.com/kkyr/go-recipe) - A package for scraping recipes from websites.
 - [GoQuery](https://github.com/PuerkitoBio/goquery) - GoQuery brings a syntax and a set of features similar to jQuery to the Go language.
 - [gospider](https://github.com/zhshch2002/gospider) - A simple golang spider/scraping framework,build a spider in 3 lines. migrated from [goribot](https://github.com/zhshch2002/goribot)
 - [pagser](https://github.com/foolin/pagser) - Pagser is a simple, extensible, configurable parse and deserialize html page to struct based on goquery and struct tags for golang crawler.